Author: Jayson Davis -

 A2 Hosting has been on the rise for quite a while now, competing with the biggest hosting companies on the planet, and with good reason!

-Aside from top-notch performance, they have a few really impressive features like free SSL & SSDs on every plan, an anytime money back guarantee, unlimited storage on even their most affordable plan, and of course 24/7/365 support to top it off.
+Aside from top-notch performance, they have a few really impressive features like free SSL certificates & SSD storage on every plan, an anytime money-back guarantee, unlimited bandwidth & storage on even their most affordable plan, and of course 24/7/365 customer support to top it off.
+They also have their own website builder (in case you don’t want to use WP, Joomla, etc).

 And just like SiteGround, they also have servers in Singapore, so it’s perfect for Australian sites.
 The speed is definitely slower compared to SiteGround though… so you’ll be trading speed for unlimited disk space if you choose A2 Hosting over SiteGround.

-Digital Pacific is one of the oldest hosting companies, meaning they have experience, and it shows.
+Digital Pacific is one of the oldest Australian hosting companies, meaning they have experience, and it shows.

 They run a very good hosting business, it’s reliable and they’re obviously in for the long haul.
-Default features include free setup, daily backups, ssh access, decent hardware (though Panthur definitely gets the performance edge), etc.
+Default features include free setup, daily backups, ssh access, decent hardware, etc. They’re quite expensive though, with their basic plan only getting 1 GB of storage for $9.90 per month.

 We also really like their security setup, which is multi-layered to keep everything running as smoothly as possible, and it shows in their user reviews, which are generally very positive.